Get a Job

 If you don't find any jobs, it can actually depend:

-- on your visa, you should in that way, adjust your expectations as I said before in this article and target another visa.
+- On your visa, you should in that way, adjust your expectations as I said before in this article and targeted another visa.
 Reach out to me, and we could talk more about this,

-- or it could simply be something extra you need to do in the app, as it's not yet quite effective, but don't worry I could help you with that for sure, 🙂
+- Or it could merely be something extra you need to do in the app, as it's not yet quite effective, but don't worry I could help you with that for sure, 🙂

 If it returns lots of jobs, let's dive into it!